 The Free Democrats have more faith in innovation, including chemical recycling, which they would legalize.
 They would get rid of all energy subsidies, including for renewables.

 The Christian Democrats want to raise German defense spending to 2 percent of GDP, as agreed in NATO, by 2024.
 The FDP would go to 3 percent.
 The SPD and Greens don’t see the need to meet the target.

 The German military is chronically underfunded to the point where it is barely combat-ready.
 Not one of Germany’s six submarines is able to leave port.
 Fewer than half of the Bundeswehr‘s 244 combat tanks are operational.
 Munitions and spare parts are lacking.

-The COVID-19 pandemic has made clear just how far Germany lags behind.
+The pandemic made clear just how far Germany lags behind.
 Health authorities had to fax in their updates to Berlin.
 Home-schooling and -working were handicapped by a lack of computers and absence of high-speed Internet.
 Half of German schools don’t even have Wi-Fi.

 Economy and business